77ethers/NTERMCP/FAQ.md

 ### How do I report security vulnerabilities?

-Please create a [GitHub Issue](https://github.com/wonderwhy-er/DesktopCommanderMCP/issues) with detailed information about any security vulnerabilities you discover.
+Please create a [GitHub Issue](https://github.com/Neural-Nirvana/NTERMCP/issues) with detailed information about any security vulnerabilities you discover.
 See our [Security Policy](SECURITY.md) for full guidelines.

-Claude Desktop Commander doesn't have a pre-defined blocklist, but you can use the `block_command` and `unblock_command` functions to manage which commands Claude can execute.
+NTERMCP doesn't have a pre-defined blocklist, but you can use the `block_command` and `unblock_command` functions to manage which commands Claude can execute.
 It's recommended to block commands that could potentially be destructive, such as `rm -rf` or `format`.

 ### Why is the fileWriteLineLimit set to 50 by default?
 What is the maximum value?